kalafut/brokenmold/content/post/2015-01-24-in-support-of-ttr.md

 ---
+categories: []
+date: 2015-01-24
+title: RSS?
+You should probably try TTR
 type: post
-title: "RSS?
-You should probably try TTR"
-date: 2015-01-24
-categories: []
 ---

 As a long-time consumer of RSS feeds, I was shocked along with many others at the fairly sudden termination of Google Reader.
 Though there wasn't anything extraordinarily special about GR for me, it did offer a clean, simple way to browse